Sherlock648/tgbot/README.md

 Notes:
 A SQLite database is used to store sensitive information such as logins and passwords.
 The bot automatically notifies the administrator if there are problems with employees (for example, if they are not logged in for a shift).

-This README will be useful for the user to get a quick start with your bot and an idea of what they can expect from this project.